 PHYSICAL EDUCATION PROGRAM

 The physical education program contributes to the development of a capable and healthy future minister.
-The academic, intramural, and intercollegiate aspects of the program provide opportunity for all students to participate in a wide range of activities.
+The academic and intramural aspects of the program provide opportunity for all students to participate in a wide range of activities.

 PUBLICATIONS